jolie/website/www/content/documentation/locations/socket.md

 ## Socket location

-In Jolie a socket location identifies as a network socket.
+In Jolie a socket location defines a TCP/IP network socket.

 A socket location is an address expressed as a URI in the form `socket://domain:port`, where:

-- `socket` defines the Jolie medium;
-- `domain` identify the domain the resource belongs to.
+- `domain` identifies the domain the resource belongs to.
 It can be either a domain name or an IP address;
 - `port` defines the number used by a port.

 Sockets can identify: